Fat Transfer with Microfat and Nanofat

 Obtaining Microfat and Nanofat for Fat Transfer

 To obtain microfat and nanofat, a patient’s own fat tissue is first harvested from a donor area, such as the hips, abdomen, or back.
-Once collected, a special centrifuge is utilized to isolate a concentrated graft of healthy, useable fat cells—a process that Dr. Boynton believes helps significantly improve the survival rate of transferred fat.
+Once collected, a special centrifuge is utilized to isolate a concentrated graft of healthy, usable fat cells—a process that Dr. Boynton believes helps significantly improve the survival rate of transferred fat.
 Next, the isolated fat is passed through a sequential series of three separate devices designed to break down the size of the fat particles until microfat or nanofat is achieved.
 (The difference between the two is that nanofat is filtered through an ultra-fine mesh.)

 Once obtained, this all-natural microfat or nanofat is then reinjected into targeted treatment areas using very fine injection cannulas to rejuvenate, smooth, and/or volumize the skin with exceptionally natural-looking results.